Signed Into Law

 Which agencies enforce SB973?

-SB973 is enforced by County Appraisal Districts (CADs) and Comptroller of Public Accounts (General Oversight).
+SB973 is enforced by Comptroller of Public Accounts (General Oversight) and County Appraisal Districts (CADs).

 Q

-The compliance urgency for SB973 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB973 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q